 The men are dressed in suits and ties with braces and trilby hats, while the women are costumed in smart separates or cocktail dresses.
 Temptation, passion and jealousy are in the air as the couples eye each other up and it becomes clear that this is not a Strictly spin-off but a true production — an authentic Argentine tango show.

 The scene is set for the stars to arrive and Vincent and Flavia make their entrance with some spectacular choreography, showcasing their passionate chemistry.
-They perform daring moves with a sense of intimacy and enthral the audience from their very first steps.
+They perform daring moves with a sense of intimacy and enthral the audience from their very first sultry steps.

-A narrative runs throughout Midnight Tango, conveying two parallel love stories – one of youth and one of middle age.
+There is no dialogue in Midnight Tango but it effortlessly conveys two parallel love stories: one of youth and one of middle age.

 The secondary narrative is the love story between the two bar owners.
-They provide the comic turn with their neat performance littered with slapstick antics and some compellingly tender moments as the ‘old married couple’.
+These characters provide the comic turn with their neat performances littered with slapstick antics and some compellingly tender moments as the ‘old married couple’.
 Their sweet-natured, light-hearted side story raised a few laughs between the moments of intense passion experienced in Pablo (Simone) and Sofia’s (Cacace) central love story.

 Midnight Tango will return to Milton Keynes Theatre in July 2012.
-My advice for all dance fans is to book your tickets now for this “strictly” sensational Argentine Tango triumph!
+My advice for all dance fans is to book your tickets now for this “strictly” sensational Argentine tango triumph!

 Georgina Butler is a journalist, a dance writer and a dance teacher who specialises in teaching classical ballet.
 She previews and reviews productions, writes features and interviews people from the world of dance.